JoshuaRosado/JoshuaRosado/README.md

 ## Status
-* 💻 I’m currently working on a edutainment app project.
 * 🧠 I’m currently learning iOS Development.
+* 💻 I’m currently working on a educational app project.
 * 👥 I’m looking to collaborate on Projects as a iOS Developer
 * 📲 How to reach me:
 ##### Email: